Sarah269/psychic-eureka-AI/LLM3_Conversational/README.md

 ## Project Objective
-The objective of this project is to interact with a LLM using langchain in a conversational manner.
+The objective of this project is to interact with a LLM using langchain within colb.
+The interaction with the chatbot is in a conversational manner providing the user with an option to end the conversation with the chatbot.

 ## Reference
 Local-LLM-Chatbot-using-Ollama-and-Langchain, M-A-S1